Tanveer Zaidi: Early life and family

-Zaidi was born on 1 December 1975 into a Muslim family in Allahabad officially known as Prayagraj to Syed Mashooq Hussain Zaidi and Qaiser Jehan.
-He did his schooling from St Joseph's College of Allahabad, IERT (Institute of Engineering and Rural Technology) and Allahabad University.
+Zaidi was born on 1 December 1975 into a Muslim family in Prayagraj to Syed Mashooq Hussain Zaidi and Qaiser Jehan.
+He did his schooling from St Joseph's College of Prayagraj, IERT (Institute of Engineering and Rural Technology) and University of Allahabad.

 Zaidi was the eldest of seven siblings; he has two brothers, Businessman Tauseef Zaidi, the lyricist Tauqeer Zaidi, and four sisters, Heena Hasni, Mona, Farah, and Roohi Zaidi.
 Outside the movie industry, he is also related to the Indian Urdu poet Akbar Allahabadi through his mother.
 Zaidi's father, Mashooq Hussain Zaidi, was a former Govt Officer in Indian Railways.

 He describes his childhood in a middle-class environment where money was always a constraint.